 protocols and laws.

-a safe and healthy place for birds.
-They use a reach of over 5,000 members to monitor threatened species, restore habitats, and educate the public
+safe and healthy place for birds.
+They use a reach of over 5,000 members to monitor threatened species, restore habitats, and educate the public on

-on sharing urban space with wildlife.
-Docents and volunteers spend time monitoring species like the Burrowing Owl, collecting data on the birds’
+sharing urban space with wildlife.
+Docents and volunteers spend time monitoring species like the Burrowing Owl, collecting data on the birds’ activities,

-habitats and ecosystems, both in classrooms and on field trips.
+and ecosystems, both in classrooms and on field trips.
 Classes of many subjects are also provided to adults for a small fee.
-Together,
+Together, Golden Gate

-Golden Gate Audubon Society conducts over 150 field trips per year.
-A Speaker Series featuring biologists, researchers, photographers, and others
+Audubon Society conducts over 150 field trips per year.
+A Speaker Series featuring biologists, researchers, photographers, and others is hosted monthly

 Oakland Zoo Takes Action